yeataro/TD_KIWI/Install-TD-Experimental-win/README.md

 	![](img/drop.png)

-3. A window prompt appears to be extracting the file.
-The TD version will then be extracted to the folder named `TouchDesigner099.xxxx.xxxxx` in the folder where you placed `TouchDesigner099.xxxx.xxxxx.64-Bit.exe`.
+3. A window prompt appears to be extracting the file. and that TD version will then be extracted to the folder named `TouchDesigner099.xxxx.xxxxx` in the folder where you placed `TouchDesigner099.xxxx.xxxxx.64-Bit.exe`.

 	![](img/exp.png)